All About Nannies

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Related Job Titles

 - Household Manager

 In the United States, there were 1,216,600 jobs for Nanny in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 84,300 new jobs for Nanny by 2026.
-There will be an estimated 189,100 positions for Nanny per year.
+Due to new job openings and attrition, there will be an average of 189,100 job openings in this field each year.